How to Write First-Rate Protocols for an Atopic Dermatitis Study - Focus: STUDY DESIGN

 Screening time: 30 vs 28 days

-A screening period duration of 30 days is recommended in order to allow subjects who are using medications that need to be stopped at least 4 weeks (28 days) prior to baseline to do so within the screening period.
-Many protocols have a 28-day screening period; however, an extension of 2 days can help decrease the screen failure rate.
+Thirty (30) days is the recommended screening period duration in order to allow subjects who are using medications that need to be stopped at least four weeks (28 days) prior to baseline to do so within the screening period.
+Many protocols tend to have a 28-day screening period; however, an extension of two days has been shown to decrease the screen failure rate.
 This general approach can be used for AD clinical trials involving topical or systemic agents.

 What is an intraindividual design?